mdlndr/ESD_thermotrace/README.md

+# **ESD_thermotrace 1.0**

+Madella, Andrea; Glotzbach, Christoph; Ehlers, Todd (2021): ESD_thermotrace, A new software to interpret tracer thermochronometry datasets and quantify related confidence levels.
+V. 1.0.
+GFZ Data Services. https://doi.org/10.5880/fidgeo.2021.003

 # **What is ESD_thermotrace?**

 A [jupyter notebook](https://jupyter.org/) that helps interpreting detrital tracer thermochronometry datasets and quantifying the statistical confidence of such analysis. it has been developed by A. Madella in the [Earth Surface Dynamics group of the University of Tübingen](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/geowissenschaften/arbeitsgruppen/mineralogie-geodynamik/forschungsbereich/geologie/earth-system-dynamics-research-group/).
-The code was last updated in September 2021.
+This is version 1.0 of the code and it was last updated in September 2021.

 # **Ok, great, but what *exactly* does it do?**